karam-zomlut/news-team-2/README.md

 ## ✧Technology
 - HTML ➙ to build the structure of the pages
 - CSS ➙ to style the app
+- JS ➙ to toggle [show / hide ] the menu button on mobile screen

 ## ✧Team members
 1. [Jehad Abo Shaqra](https://github.com/Jehad91)